 Audits may produce positive consequences for public goods production due to their effects on hires.
-To examine this, I first use data on students' universe in municipal public schools in Brazil to show how audits affect students' math and language scores.
-Then, using school level data, I examine the effects on dropout and failure rates.
+To examine this, I use school level data to examine the effects on dropout and failure rates.
+Then, I use data on students' universe in municipal public schools in Brazil to show how audits affect students' math and language scores.